 contact us: firstname.lastname@example.org

-Laura Jellinek (Set Designer) is an opera and theater designer based in Brooklyn.
+Laura Jellinek (Company Member, Set Design) is an opera and theater designer based in Brooklyn.
 With The Mad Ones: Samuel and Alasdair… and The Essential Straight and Narrow.
 With Lila Neugebauer: Intervention (Williamstown); Trudy and Max… (Southcoast Rep); Angels in America (Juilliard).
 Selected Theater: Marjorie Prime, Your Mother’s Copy of the Kama Sutra (Playwrights Horizons); Oklahoma!
 (Bard Summerscape); The Nether, The Village Bike (MCC); Buzzer (The Public); Small Mouth Sounds, Jacuzzi (Ars Nova); To Kill A Mockingbird (Cincinnati Playhouse in the Park).
 She regularly works with The Debate Society and often collaborates with directors Daniel Fish, Anne Kauffman, Emma Griffin, and Jordan Fein.
 Selected Opera: Dialogues of the Carmelites, Owen Wingrave (Opera Philadelphia); Don Giovanni (Boston Lyric Opera); The Cunning Little Vixen(Juilliard); Messiah (Pittsburgh Symphony Orchestra); Orlando Paladino (Manhattan School of Music).
 Laura has upcoming projects at Oregon Shakespeare Festival, Playwrights Horizons, and Opera Theater of St. Louis.
 She received the 2013 Obie for Sustained Excellence in Set Design.
 She holds a BA in Mathematics from Brown University and an MFA in design from NYU, where she is an adjunct faculty member.